-Compliance testing for Class E_A requires a level 3e or level 4 tester as defined by AS/NZS ISO/IEC 61935.1.
+Compliance testing for Class $E_A$ requires a level level 4 tester as defined by IEC 61935-1.
 Class E requires a level 3 tester.
-If uncertain, the contractor is to consult the cabling vendor about approved testers before starting the installation.
+If uncertain, the contractor is to consult Fluke Australia for approved testers before starting the installation.

-Electrical acceptance tests shall be carried out on all xTP cables in accordance with AS/NZS IEC 61935.1 in accordance with values set out in AS/NZS 3080 (ISO/IEC 11801).
+Electrical acceptance tests shall be carried out on all xTP cables in accordance with IEC 61935-1 in accordance with values set out in AS/NZS 11801.1.
 Test equipment must be calibrated and calibration certificates must be supplied.
 Accredited installers must also be trained and certified for the test equipment used for acceptance testing.
 Certificates must be provided.

-18.6.2 Voice Grade links
+19.6.2 Voice Grade links